-That same night the Lord gave Gideon the first step, "tear down the altar of Baal that your father has, cut down the wooden image that is beside it; build an altar to the Lord your God and sacrifice the second bull" (of your father's herd) on the altar as a burnt sacrifice."
-[The idolatry of those carnally minded people (that 'spiritual cause') had to be removed first.]
+That same night the Lord gave Gideon the first step, "tear down the altar of Baal that your father has, cut down the wooden image that is beside it; build an altar to the Lord your God and sacrifice the second bull (of your father's herd) on the altar as a burnt sacrifice."
+The idolatry of those carnally minded people (that 'spiritual cause') had to be removed first.

 Gideon must have believed the Lord's words "I will be with you," since he made the right choice.
 He chopped down the idol and built an altar to the Lord (even though he greatly feared the people).
-[Gideon had the faith to act, only because he believed the word of the Lord.]
+[Gideon 'had the faith to act' only because he believed the word of the Lord.]

+[A very important point, for if we do not believe the Word we will not be able to obey or act on it.
+It is the same with God's Word for us.]
 The second step was for Gideon to choose a few thousand men to go against Midian, a very insignificant number to go against that vast number of Midianite warriors.
 The Lord then reduced Gideon's men to three hundred (and there was a reason for that).
-It gave opportunity for faith in God to be exercised, for there was nothing left to do but to have faith in God, to defeat the vast army coming against them. [ That is how battles were won in the Bible, with the carnal nature of dependence on self having been removed, and it is the same today.
+It gave opportunity for faith in God to be exercised, for there was nothing left to do but to have faith in God, to defeat the vast army coming against them.

+That is how battles were won in the Bible, with the carnal nature of dependance on self having been removed (and it is the same today).

-To make a long story short, Gideon went to the battlefield with only three hundred men, in full dependance upon God's power to deliver them.
+To make a long story short, Gideon went to the battlefield with only three hundred men, in full dependence upon God's power to deliver them.
 The enemy was defeated by God in a remarkable way, and that fulfilled what God had said, that if His people (which can include each one of us), if His people would obey and follow Him, "one would chase a thousand, and two put ten thousand to flight."

-What we need to learn from this is, the value of finding out 'the cause' of our troubles.
-The cause of the Israelite's trouble was depending on something man had devised (depending on something besides God).
+What we need to learn from this is the value of finding out 'the cause' of our troubles.
+The cause of the Israelite's trouble was depending on something that man had devised (depending on something besides God).
 It was idolatry in the carnal worldly nature of sinful man, that God exposed to Gideon.
 Their victory came the moment they exercised faith on God alone (with nothing else left to trust on).

-If we put aside our self-efforts and our trust on plans devised by man, and give God the opportunity, He will also bring us to victory over the carnal nature of the self-life.
-With the self-life removed from our heart, we can make progress in the full Truth of God and enjoy our being prepared by God for Eternal Life.
+If we will put aside our self-efforts and our trust on plans devised by man, and give God the opportunity, He will also bring us to victory over the carnal nature of the self-life.
+With the self-life removed from our heart, we can make progress in the full Truth of God and enjoy being prepared by God for Eternal Life.
+The ultimate reward!